fricas/fricas/src/doc/sphinx/source/install.rst

 Make Jupytext available
 """""""""""""""""""""""

-In Ubuntu 22.04 you need not do run the commands from this section.
+In Ubuntu 22.04 you need not run the commands from this section.
 It seemingly works without having to change something in the configuration file.
 There were even reports that jFriCAS_ stopped working if ``c.NotebookApp.contents_manager_class`` was set.
 However, for older versions of JupyText_ and/or Jupyter_, the following had to be configured.